melezhik/outthentic/README.md

         number:three

-Perl expressions are executed by perl eval function, please take this into account.
+Perl expressions are executed by perl eval function, please be aware of that.

 Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to get know more about perl eval.

 ## Generators

-Story generators is the way to _create story check lists  on the fly_.
-Generators like perl expressions are just a piece of perl code with the only difference that generator code should always return _an array reference_.
+Generators is the way to _populate story check lists on the fly_.

+Generators like perl expressions are just a piece of perl code.

+The only requirement for generator code - it should return _reference to array of strings_.

-An array returned by generator code should contain check list items, _serialized_ as perl strings.
+An array returned by generator code could contain:

+- check expressions items
+- comments
+- blank lines
+- text blocks
+- perl expressions
+- generators

-New check list items are passed back to story runner and will be appended to a current check list.
+An array items are passed back to story runner and gets appended to a current check list.
 Here is a simple example:

         # original check list